AgentA94/Challenge/README.md

 The link to download this compiler is here: https://jmeubank.github.io/tdm-gcc/ The installer automatically sets up the path for the compiler.
 When ready to compile the source file, use the command prompt and enter the cd command and change the path to the location of the source file.
-When directory is set up correctly, use the following command to compile the file g++ source.cpp -o challenge.
+When directory is set up correctly, use the following command to compile the file "g++ source.cpp -o challenge".
 This will create an executable from the code and it will be named challenge.exe

 Python setup and compilation: